Sinatra Sessions Revisited

 Frank Jr., Frank Sr., Sonny Burke, photo from book Sinatra 100, listening to a playback at a session in the mid 1960s.

 RF: I met Sonny Burke at a TV taping in '65 when Frank was doing, if you remember, the TV special, A Man and his Music.
-And there was no audience on both specials.
+And there was no audience at the special.
 And I said to Sonny, I've been a huge admirer of Frank's for years.
 And I'd love to go to a session.
 He said, 'Well, you could...we're going to do a session with Nelson, right around Thanksgiving.
 And that turned out to be Moonlight Sinatra.'

 Robert mentioned seeing Frank record That's Life, on October 18, 1966.